 I was reprocessing one of the memories from my days with my uncle and aunt.
 He was a police officer and she worked as a legal secretary.
 During the day, we were cared for by a babysitter.
 My uncle and aunt never played with us.
 They had no children and didn’t want any.
 They felt badly for us and took us in.
 As an adult, I am thankful they rescued us from some bad foster care homes.

 But the lack of play was constant.
 It ate away at my 4 year old self.
 I wanted to have some joy in my life.
 In my desperation for something to do during the day, I discovered the basement of the house my uncle and aunt had rented.
 In that basement, there were many pieces of furniture covered with white sheets.
 This was the storage area for the owners of the house.

 Every day, in search for meaning and needing to recreate, we went down there and explored.
 One day, I found a pan of crankcase oil.
 I had no idea what it was, but it felt deliciously squishy in my hands.
 I played with it for awhile and invited my brother to join me.

 That’s when I noticed the pristinely white sheets covering the furniture.
 To my four-year old self, they looked like canvases in need of some art drawn on them.

 I started to finger paint on the sheets with the crankcase oil.
 The oil was perfect.
 The sheets were perfect.
-We made grandiose designs.
-Here was the fun we sought so desperately.
+We drew grandiose pictures .
+Here was the fun we sought for.